rails/rails/guides/source/contributing_to_ruby_on_rails.md

 #### Using VS Code Remote Containers

-If you have [Visual Studio Code](https://code.visualstudio.com) and [Docker](https://www.docker.com) installed you can use the [VS Code remote containers plugin](https://code.visualstudio.com/docs/remote/containers-tutorial).
-The plugin will read the [`.devcontainer`](../../.devcontainer) configuration in the repository and build the Docker container locally.
+If you have [Visual Studio Code](https://code.visualstudio.com) and [Docker](https://www.docker.com) installed, you can use the [VS Code remote containers plugin](https://code.visualstudio.com/docs/remote/containers-tutorial).
+The plugin will read the [`.devcontainer`](https://github.com/rails/rails/tree/main/.devcontainer) configuration in the repository and build the Docker container locally.

 #### Using rails-dev-box